ucrbioinfo/Chimericognizer/README.md

 1. python
-The majoy part of Novo&Chimeric is written in Python, so Python has to be installed.
+The majoy part of Chimericognizer is written in Python, so Python has to be installed.
 Python2.7(or above) is suggested.

 2. perl
-In Novo&Chimeric, we use one perl script "fa2cmap_multi.pl" of a scaffolding tool Irys-scaffolding.
+In Chimericognizer, we use one perl script "fa2cmap_multi.pl" of a scaffolding tool Irys-scaffolding.
 So perl has to be installed.

 3. RefAligner
 RefAligner is a tool developed by BioNano company to align contigs to optical maps.
-It is called by Novo&Chimeric, so it has to be installed.
+It is called by Chimericognizer, so it has to be installed.
 RefAligner can be found from http://www.bnxinstall.com/RefalignerAssembler/Linux/

 4. fa2cmap_multi.pl
-In Novo&Chimeric, we use one perl script "fa2cmap_multi.pl" of a scaffolding tool Irys-scaffolding.
+In Chimericognizer, we use one perl script "fa2cmap_multi.pl" of a scaffolding tool Irys-scaffolding.
 The users need to download this script from https://github.com/i5K-KINBRE-script-share/Irys-scaffolding/blob/e8e8f177dce2bf59421bd00c517ab7dc683e25d4/KSU_bioinfo_lab/assemble_XeonPhi/third-party/fa2cmap_multi.pl and then put it in our ./Novo_Stitch/tools directory.